davidedelpapa/MinimalWebApiVb/README.md

 ## Usage

-Use it as a template for a new project or [fork it](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and change as needed.
+Use it as a template for a new project or [fork it](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and change it as needed.

 ## Routes